crazy-max/docker-matomo/README.md

 In case you are using queued tracking: Make sure to configure a different database!
 Otherwise queued requests will be flushed.

+### Plugins

+If you are on a [HA environment](https://matomo.org/faq/new-to-piwik/faq_134/), there is no need to set `multi_server_environment = 1` in your config.<br />
+[matomo_watch_plugins](assets/usr/local/bin/matomo_watch_plugins) script will take care of plugins synchronization from `/data/plugins/` to `/var/www/plugins/`.

 ## Upgrade

 You can upgrade Matomo automatically through the UI, it works well.
-But i recommend to recreate the container whenever i push an update :
+But I recommend to recreate the container whenever I push an update :

 ```bash
 docker-compose pull